Guatemala: Ethnic groups

 Guatemala is populated by a variety of ethnic, cultural, racial, and linguistic groups.
-According to the 2018 Census conducted by the National Institute of Statistics (INE), 56% of the population is Ladino reflecting mixed indigenous and European heritage.
-Indigenous Guatemalans are 43.6% of the national population, which is one of the largest percentages in Latin America, behind only Peru and Bolivia.
+According to the 2018 Census conducted by the National Institute of Statistics (INE), 56% of the population is Ladino, reflecting mixed indigenous and European heritage.
+Indigenous Guatemalans are 43.6% of the national population, which is one of the largest percentages in the Americas, behind only Peru and Bolivia.
 Most indigenous Guatemalans (41.7% of the national population) are of the Maya people, namely K'iche' (11.0% of the total population), Q'eqchi (8.3%), Kaqchikel (7.8%), Mam (5.2%), and "other Maya" (7.6%).
 2% of the national population is indigenous non-Maya.
 1.8% of the population is Xinca (mesoamerican), and 0.1% of the population is Garifuna (African/Carib mix).
 "However, indigenous rights activists put the indigenous figure closer to 61 per cent."